 Below you can find the four most common Ante Bet paytables.
 The most common paytable is Table #3, which has been bolded for clarification.

 AA+ Side Bet & Payouts

-Finally, the only side bet available in these games is known as the AA+ side bet, which pays out based on the strength of your hand after the “flop,” or the first three community cards only.
+The only side bet available in these games is known as the AA+ side bet.
+It pays out based on the strength of your hand after the “flop,” or the first three community cards only.